odenwilusenz/Odw-Launcher/documentation.md

 ## /getgame?game=[gamename]
 Function: GET
-This action has 1 parameter its "game" you need to set this to the game name you got from /gamelist or /localgameslist it will get the game from the ODW server
+This action has 1 parameter its "game" you need to set this to the game name you got from /gamelist or /localgameslist it will get the game from the ODW server it will download the game associated to that name

 ## /gamelist